Kakamotobi/Learned/Computer Network/Network-Protocols.md

   - The Physical Layer is responsible for the transmission of raw bit streams over the physical connection between devices (cables/wires).
   - Data Unit: bit

-## TCP vs UDP
+## TCP vs UDP vs QUIC
-- TCP and UDP are different transport layer protocols.
+- TCP, UDP, and QUIC are different transport layer protocols.
 - _These protocols are the first protocol that a client and server establish before actually transmitting data._
 ### Transmission Control Protocol(TCP)
 - **TCP is a connection-oriented protocol that first establishes a reliable virtual-circuit connection between two applications before starting data transmission.**